Purple Queen® Bougainvillea

 Bougainvillea 'Moneth'Item #1305 USDA Hardiness Zone: 10 - 11

 Rich, deep purple blooms are displayed against handsome deep green foliage.
 Compact, upright and spreading form.
 Wonderful for planter boxes, fence or arbor.
 Drought tolerant when established.
-Use as annual color in cold climate areas.
+Evergreen in frost-free climates.
+Use as annual color in northern zones.

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:As a groundcover 18 in. tall, 6 to 8 ft. wide; to 15 ft. tall if supported.